RockstarReality/RockstarReality.github.io/README.md

 Note on CloudTrail Identity Display
 In the CloudTrail Event History summary view, events display the originating IAM user (ops_user).
 However, inspection of the full event record confirms the userIdentity.type as AssumedRole, with the action executed via the AdminRole using temporary STS credentials (ASIA...).
 This is expected CloudTrail behavior.

+Due to lab time constraints, STS credential expiration was not waited on in real time; however, session-based access was validated by confirming the inability to perform administrative actions outside an assumed role.
+STS Credential Expiration Validation:
+Role assumption events were inspected in AWS CloudTrail.
+The AssumeRole event record confirms that temporary STS credentials were issued with a fixed expiration timestamp.
+Additionally, the role’s maximum session duration enforces an upper bound on credential lifetime, ensuring access cannot persist indefinitely.
+Active role sessions can also be manually revoked, immediately invalidating temporary credentials.

 ---